Robert Ritz, B.S., M.Ed., Ph.D.

 FEE APPEAL POLICY

-Students may appeal a Late Financial Check-In Fee, returned payment fee, or activity fee (the appeal of an activity fee is only applicable to resident students) by submitting a written appeal online to the Student Accounts Office within 30 business days of the billing/notification.
+An online student may appeal a Late Financial Check-In Fee or a returned payment fee by submitting a written appeal online to the Student Accounts Office within 30 business days of the billing/notification.
 The student may fill out the fee appeal form at www.liberty.edu/index.cfm?PID=20659 and must attach all supporting documentation.
-The student will receive a response within 30 days of receipt of the appeal.
+The student will receive a response within 30 days of the receipt of the appeal.